s3ql/s3ql/rst/backends.rst

   backend <backend> machine <host> login <user> password <password>

-So to use the login `joe` with password `jibbadup` when using the FTP backend to connect to the host `backups.joesdomain.com`, you would specify ::
+So to use the login `joe` with password `jibbadup` when using the S3 backend to connect to the host `backups.joesdomain.com`, you would specify ::

-  backend ftp machine backups.joesdomain.com login joe password jibbadup
+  backend s3 machine backups.joesdomain.com login joe password jibbadup

 Consistency Guarantees